 Kids- are FREE WITH THE FAMILY PLAN (up to three kids).
 Without a family plan, kids are $75/month

-With your monthly dues you will receive unlimited jiu-jitsu classes at our Gracie Fernandina Academy and the opportunity to attend seminars from the biggest names in MMA and Brazilian Jiu-Jitsu (some past seminars include Relson Gracie, Rhalan Gracie, and Phil Cardella).
+With your monthly dues you will receive unlimited jiu-jitsu classes at our Gracie Fernandina Academy, access to our members only Facebook group, and the opportunity to attend seminars from the biggest names in MMA and Brazilian Jiu-Jitsu (some past seminars include Relson Gracie, Rhalan Gracie, and Phil Cardella).
 There are no hidden fees, no sign-up fees, and no registration fees.

 What to expect your first class